github/secure_headers/README.md

 - X-Permitted-Cross-Domain-Policies - [Restrict Adobe Flash Player's access to data](https://www.adobe.com/devnet/adobe-media-server/articles/cross-domain-xml-for-streaming.html)
 - Public Key Pinning - Pin certificate fingerprints in the browser to prevent man-in-the-middle attacks due to compromised Certificate Authorities.
 [Public Key Pinning Specification](https://tools.ietf.org/html/rfc7469)

-It can also mark all http cookies with the secure attribute (when configured to do so).
+It can also mark all http cookies with the Secure, HttpOnly and SameSite attributes (when configured to do so).

 `secure_headers` is a library with a global config, per request overrides, and rack middleware that enables you customize your application settings.